projectbarbel/barbelhisto-core/README.md

 ```
 That `BitemporalStamp` contains the effective time and record time data for that given object.
 ## Printing pretty journals
 Let's look at a pretty print of a document journal.
-The pretty print shows what `BarbelHisto` knows about your employee.
+The pretty print shows what `BarbelHisto` knows about your data.
 It prints out the version data of each object in a table format.
 ```java
 System.out.println(core.prettyPrintJournal(employee.getId()));
 ```